-The followings are the key elements of a CNC file;
+The following are the key elements of a CNC file;

 - Design Geometry: Every CNC file starts with the design’s geometry, detailing the spatial outlines of the product.
-It can be a 2D sketch or a 3D model, depending on the manufacturing process and the machine.
+Depending on the manufacturing process and machine, it can be a 2D sketch or a 3D model.

 - Tool Paths: Think of this as the roadmap for the machine.
 The tool paths dictate how the machine should move to achieve the desired design.
-It includes information about where the tool should start, the path it should take, and where it should stop.
+It includes information about where the tool should start, its path, and where it should stop.

 - Machine Commands: These are specific commands that tell the machine how to function.
 It could include instructions like spindle speed, feed rate, and depth of cut.